 The biggest strength of MigrationWiz for hybrid projects is improved batch management.
 MigrationWiz automates the discovery of Source AD user data and CSV creation to bring users into migration batches.
-While the EAC only supports adding one batch at a time and offers limited ability to move users between batches, MigrationWiz can automatically import multiple batches and offers far greater functionality to move users in and out of batches and manage projects before sync/cutover.
+MigrationWiz can automatically import multiple batches and offers far greater functionality to move users in and out of batches and manage projects before sync/cutover than the EAC.

 Since this automation is built into MigrationWiz, hybrid consultants can forego much of the custom scripting and spreadsheet maintenance found in today’s hybrid projects.
 The result is a simpler, streamlined experience that enables a lower-tier engineer to manage and execute this project successfully.